-The Moore's law states that the number of transistors in an integrated circuit (IC) doubles about every two years.
+The slowdown of Moore's Law The Moore's law states that the number of transistors in an integrated circuit (IC) doubles about every two years.

 Fun fact: Gordon Moore is the co-founder of Intel, so this served as the company strategy for a great number of years.